Tudor Lincolnshire (1485 – 1603)

 12. 1603

-Stuart Transition
+Stuart transition

 Death of Elizabeth I; the Tudor era closes as the crown transitions to the House of Stuart.